stuart12/stuart-system/chef/Readme.md

   - run `chef/converge`
   - Create an attribute file using `5spook7480latitude.rb` as an example.
     - Update the UUID to the UUID of your root filesystem
-    - In this file activate the services that interest you.
+    - Activate the services that interest you.
   - run `chef/converge`

 ## Override an attribute